johngthecreator/johngorriceta/content/languages.md

 draft: false
 menu: main
 ---
 Python:
-- First programming language learned
 - Solid understanding of the basics
 - Proficient in reading and understanding python code
 - Able to implement APIs in code
 - Frameworks:
     - Flask: Used to create simple backend servers for web applications
     - Django: More complex and structured framework used for creating backend frameworks

-Javascript:
+    - FastAPI: For faster, production level APIs writting on the ASGI standard

+JavaScript:
+- Solid understanding of the basics
+- Proficient in reading and writing JavaScript code.
+- Proficient in reading and understanding the function and structure of JavaScript code
+- Able to implement APIs into code

+C#:
 - Competent understanding of the basics

-- Able to read and understand function and structure of Javascript code
-- Able to implement APIs into code
+Java:
+- Competent understanding of the basics

 # Other Languages/Frameworks:
 HTML:
 - Solid understanding of the basics
 - Familiar with most commonly used tags
 - Frequently use semantic tags to create a more readable code structure

+React JS:
+- Solid understanding of the basics
+- Competent in writing functional components and implementing React Hooks

 CSS:
 - Solid understanding of the basics